entropyxyz/entropy-docs/docs/01-Intro.md

 - Alice gets the list of threshold servers who have her key-shares from the Entropy chain.
 - A signing committee is selected from this list based on the hash of the particular message she want to sign.
 - Alice makes a request to each member of the signing committee containing the transaction or message she wants to sign, asking the Entropy network to consult the program and construct a signature.
-- Each of these threshold servers retrieve the latest version of the associated program from the Entropy chain and execute it with the message to be signed as input.
+- Each of these threshold servers retrieves the latest version of the associated program from the Entropy chain and executes it with the message to be signed as input.
 - If the program returns success, the threshold servers in the signing committee connect to each other and execute the threshold signing protocol, producing a valid signature.
 - If the signature fails, the signers are able to prove the identity of the malicious co-signer.
 This proof can be published in the next block as a slashing-attestation for that node, and a new signing party may be selected.
 - The Entropy front end asks Alice to confirm before submitting the transaction to chain X, at which point it is submitted as a normal transaction on chain X.